juanpc2018/acer-Aspire-5/README.md

 thats why is cheap.

-The screen is FullHD 1920x1080 15.x" very nice, for a cheap machine the screen is nice. there is always the dilema, to buy a smaller oled HQ screen, or a big lower quality but acceptable Quality.
+The screen is FullHD 1920x1080 15.x" very nice, for a cheap machine the screen is nice. there is always the dilema, to buy a smaller oled high quality screen, or a big but acceptable Quality.
-Big screen, closer makes you feel inmersed more in the OS.
+Big screen, closer makes you feel inmersed more in the OS. if you do graphic design, you need the oled, but for most things, big is better.
-Purchasing HD screen 1300x768 today is absurd.
+Purchasing HD screen 1300x768 is absurd today.

-has silver looks with black keys, very similar to Apple MacBookPro from 2013, but keys does Not feel as good quality as Apple.
+has silver looks with black keys, similar to Apple MacBookPro from 2013, but keys does Not feel as good quality as Apple.
 dilema: buy used Apple or New acer.